-- Court Action: You may also pursue your claim through the court system.
+Court Action: You may also pursue your claim through the court system.
 For claims under $7,000, small claims court is the least costly alternative.
-Consumer Affairs published a Consumer's Guide to Small Claims Court, available upon request.
+Consumer Affairs publishes a Consumer's Guide to Small Claims Court, available upon request.
 Larger claims may be more suitable to District or Superior Court.
 You should seek legal advice for all claims.

-After You Win a Judgment or Award
+If You Win a Judgment or Award

 If you win your case in arbitration or in court and the contractor fails to pay the award or judgment, you can apply to the Home Improvement Contractor Guaranty Fund for up to $10,000 of your actual losses.
 The Guaranty Fund was created as a fund of last resort for consumers who have an unpaid final judgment against a contractor.
-The Guaranty Fund is funded by a one time fee that contractors are required to pay at the time of registration.
+The Guaranty Fund is funded by a one-time fee that contractors are required to pay at the time of registration.